-Keeping your pet safe in spite of scorching summer heat and blistering winter cold is an important part of responsible ownership.
-While some breeds of dogs and cats can tolerate cold better than others, you should plan to keep a close eye on any type of pet when the mercury is low.
+Keeping your pet safe despite scorching summer heat and blistering winter cold is an important part of responsible ownership.
+While some breeds of dogs and cats can tolerate the cold better than others, you should plan to keep a close eye on any type of pet when the temperature is low.
 The question is, how cold is too cold?

 For cats and dogs, sustained exposure temperatures below about 50 degrees Fahrenheit can be dangerous.
 Generally, if the weather conditions are: